Court rules Hospira can launch generic Cubicin in 2016

-(Reuters) - Hospira Inc can launch a generic version of Cubist Pharmaceuticals Inc’s leading skin infections drug Cubicin as soon as 2016, a federal judge has ruled.
+Dec 8 (Reuters) - Hospira Inc can launch a generic version of Cubist Pharmaceuticals Inc ’s leading drug Cubicin as soon as 2016, a federal judge has ruled.

 U.S. District Judge Gregory Sleet in Delaware ruled Monday that four of Cubist’s patents on Cubicin, an antibiotic injection used in hospitals to treat bacterial skin infections, were invalid.